-POLICY N2 Priority habitats: Restore, expand and maintain in favourable condition areas of priority habitat outside nationally-designated wildlife sites.
+POLICY N2 Priority habitats:

+Restore, expand and maintain in favourable condition areas of priority habitat outside nationally-designated wildlife sites.

-Cannock Chase supports 10 priority habitats17, which combined cover 2,300 hectares, or 34 % of the National Landscape.
+Cannock Chase supports 10 priority habitats, which combined cover 2,300 hectares, or 34% of the National Landscape.
 The majority (1,366 hectares/59% of the total area of priority habitats) lie within protected sites for biodiversity, but some 955 hectares/41% lie outside these areas, and their condition is largely unknown.
 Expanding the area of priority habitats will help to link and buffer existing protected sites and contribute to delivering the Government's 30by30 target.
 A number of habitat restoration or creation projects are scheduled to take place across the National Landscape during the plan period and beyond (see map).

-- Deliver programmes for the restoration and creation of priority and other locally important habitats (Delivery Plan Action No. 3). - Support the Purple Horizons Nature Recovery Project to connect Cannock Chase with Sutton Park to deliver greater resilience for nature (Delivery Plan Action No. 8). - Increase tree canopy and woodland cover (Delivery Plan Action No. 17). - Rationalise the path/trail network on the Chase to reduce habitat fragmentation and wildlife disturbance (Delivery Plan Action No. 31). - Encourage woodland owners, managers and contractors to manage woodlands in accordance with the UK Forestry Standard (UKFS) for sustainable forest management18 (Delivery Plan Action No. 44).
+- Deliver programmes for the restoration and creation of priority and other locally important habitats (Delivery Plan Action No. 3). - Support the Purple Horizons Nature Recovery Project to connect Cannock Chase with Sutton Park to deliver greater resilience for nature (Delivery Plan Action No. 8). - Increase tree canopy and woodland cover (Delivery Plan Action No. 17). - Rationalise the path/trail network on the Chase to reduce habitat fragmentation and wildlife disturbance (Delivery Plan Action No. 31). - Encourage woodland owners, managers and contractors to manage woodlands in accordance with the UK Forestry Standard (UKFS) for sustainable forest management (Delivery Plan Action No. 44). - Support rural non-farming landowners to help conserve and enhance the special qualities of the National Landscape through advice, support and funding (Delivery Plan Action No. 46).